cthae/Adobe-Launch-Debugger/README.md

   <summary>The dev plan and event log:</summary>

 * [ ] Create an infrastructure around the codebase of the extension, introduce unit tests, look into CI.
+* [x] Release v1.21 to Chrome and FF
+* [x] Change the extension icon depending on the env: green for prod, yellow for lowers, red for when Launch's not loaded at all.
+I'm tired clicking the button all the time.
+This is to make it easier/faster to see what's happening.
+* [x] Update the extension icon.
 * [x] Disable Launch UI improvements on by default
 * [x] Release v1.20.3 to Chrome
 * [x] Appmeasurement: fix e# custom logging.
 Refactor custom events logging.